mabartos/keycloak-adaptive-authn/adaptive/README.md

 - `GRANITE_API_URL` - Granite API URL
 - `GRANITE_API_MODEL`(optional) - Granite API Model (default `granite-8b-code-instruct-128k`)

+As the IBM Granite is not the default AI NLP engine used in this extension, the default provider needs to be set (and the `build` command executed):
+- `KC_SPI_AI_ENGINE_PROVIDER=granite`

 **WARNING**: It seems the IMB Granite is slower than OpenAI ChatGPT, so the timeout for risk evaluations needs to be increased for now.